 In the world of marketing and sales, there’s a lot of talk about “Big Data.”
-So, what is Big Data, and how can it be used to improve marketing and sales efforts?
+So, what is Big Data, why B2B data important?
+And how can it be used to improve marketing and sales efforts?
 Big Data is a name that’s used to describe the large volume of data organizations collect daily.

 The data can come from multiple sources, including website analytics, social media, surveys, customer relationship management (CRM) systems, and more.

 Organizations use this data to gain insights into their customers and prospects.
 However, sifting through all of this data can become a daunting task.
 That’s where intent data comes in.

 Intent data is a type of information that provides insights into an individual’s or organization’s current state of mind.
 In other words, it can help you understand what someone is trying to do now.

 There are many ways that marketers and salespeople use intent data.
 For example, consider a situation where you’re trying to generate leads for your business.

 You might use intent data to identify individuals who have recently started researching a topic related to your product or services.
 You could then reach out to these individuals with personalized messages to generate new leads.

 Similarly, if you’re trying to close deals with new customers, you could use intent data to identify organizations actively researching your products or services.
 You could then reach out to these organizations with targeted messages in an attempt to close new deals.